davebryson/elixir_jsonwebtoken/README.md

 Simple API for signing and verifying JSON Web Tokens.

 Supports the following algorithms: HS256, HS384, HS512, RS256, RS384, RS512.
-We don't support the 'none' algorithm.
-And you only get the payload if the token verifies.
+We don't support the 'none' algorithm, and you only get the payload if the token verifies.

 Examples
 --------